dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 picking up ESM indications of something big coming: at least 15 planes and counting, emitting Slot Back radars.
-It only takes a few minutes to tell that there's a massive strike coming up north, and most of my best fighters have just landed\!
+It only takes a few minutes to tell that there's a massive strike coming up north, and most of my best fighters have just landed!
 It's come as you are, with no SAM support, and only a handful of long range missiles, in the face of the Russian horde.
 Most of the battle takes place over southern Sweden, as we try to hit the SU-24s before they can launch their payload, and the leading